isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-toilet-without-a-plunger/index.md

 Once you remove your hanger, you can flush the toilet to ascertain that the clog is cleared.
 If the method was effective, the water should flush and drain quickly.
 If not, you can repeat the process, and if the problem persists, you can try out any other method as described here before calling a plumber.

-## **Method 4: **** Use a drain snake to breaking up the clog�**
+## **Method 4: **** Use a drain snake to breaking up the clog**
-*Requirements:�Drain snake, Gloves, and Trash bin.�*
+*Requirements:Drain snake, Gloves, and Trash bin.*
 A
-drain snake�(flexible
+drain snake(flexible
 cleaning tool or an auger) will be an excellent solution to break up the hard drain clogs.
-It's an eco-friendly method since no chemicals are used.�A drain snake consists of a long wire screw that has a corkscrew on its tip.
+It's an eco-friendly method since no chemicals are used.A drain snake consists of a long wire screw that has a corkscrew on its tip.
 The wire is flexible that you can easily move down the toilet to clear the clogs.
 It can maneuver the curves and go deep to as far as the length allows.
 However, you must select the right type of drain snake for the job.